harishavenue1/py/iNeuronAssignments/Assignment1.md

 # Q56.
 How is dictionary different from all other data structures.

-# Dictionary is formed with key and value pair, where as other dataTypes don't have such structure.
+# Dictionary is formed with key and value pair, whereas other dataTypes don't have such structure.

 #